mattseddon/asp-sgr-litli-ntc-a/README.md

 # asp-sgr-litli-ntc-a

-The CLI in this repository (`lia`) can generate new AI agents and post AI-generated slop directly to LinkedIn from your command line.
+The CLI in this repository (`liia`) can generate new AI agents and post AI-generated slop directly to LinkedIn from your command line.

 ## Background